Loading...

 Rock Bands

-The music department is set up with 2 practise room that students can utilise during their intervals, lunches, and free periods.
+The music department is set up with 2 practise rooms that students can utilise during their intervals, lunches, and free periods.
 Students have the opportunity to perform at events including the Smokefree Rockquest.
 Rock Band mentoring is available.

 Dance Group